artsasse/fedkan/README.md

 # fedkan
-A federated version of Kolmogorov-Arnold Networks (KANs)
+An evaluation of federated Kolmogorov-Arnold Networks (KANs)